 SINCE 1985

 Montana Alpine Guides (MAG) is dedicated to teaching and guiding rock climbing, ice climbing, mountaineering, backcountry skiing, avalanche education and backpacking in Montana and Wyoming with select international programs.
-Based in Bozeman, MT we have operated under our existing permits since 1985.
+Based in Bozeman, MT we have guided under our existing permits since 1985.
 We guide and educate in these disciplines with a goal to increase the knowledge and skill sets of all participants while prioritizing safety and preservation of our public lands.

 Our guides rank in as some of the best and most respected professionals in the industry with experience guiding from the Himalaya to the Rockies; from the Alaska Range to Patagonia.
 We regard our surrounding mountains in the Greater Yellowstone Ecosystem as our second home, our classroom, and our playground and we look forward to sharing our knowledge, experience and passion for the mountains with you.